-For those that own fixed property, either as a homeowner, landowner, or owner of an office building, you will most likely be subject to property taxes.
-In most cases, state and local governments levy property taxes based on the value of the property.
 These taxes are usually deductible on federal tax returns and can lessen your tax burden.
 Entrepreneurs should stay updated about caps associated with real estate tax deductions due to the Tax Cuts and Jobs Act of 2017.
-In 2019 and likely for 2020, the cap for this deduction is $10,000.

-If Airbnb hosts paid taxes on a given property, they are eligible to deduct the percentage of the space used as a rental on Schedule E of their tax returns.
+If Airbnb hosts paid taxes on a given property, they could deduct the percentage of the space used as a rental on Schedule E of their tax returns.
 Itemization of personal taxes may include the ability to deduct the remaining part of their property tax paid on Schedule A.

 Deductions for Home Office

 COVID-19 has forced many companies to require their employees to work from home.
 If you’re one of the thousands who have turned a room in their home into an office, you can take the home office deduction.

 Individuals working out of a home office dedicated only to their business can deduct a part of their home expenses.
 You can take a $5 per square foot deduction for each square foot of their home used for business purposes, up to 300 square feet.